 Advantages of a bagless vacuum

 1. Cheaper to operate

 All you need to do is wash the filters.
-Some brands like the Dyson also have washable HEPA filters will last the lifetime of the vacuum itself.
+Some brands like Dyson also have washable HEPA filters that will last the lifetime of the vacuum itself.

-Most of the time, these parts use paper element that will dissolve when you soak it in liquid so you’ll have to replace these at least once every 6 months to a year.
+Most of the time, these parts use a paper element that will dissolve when you soak it in liquid.
+So you’ll have to replace these at least once or twice a year.